sshtools/two-slices/README.md

 ToasterFactory.setSettings(new ToasterSettings().setAppName("My App Name"));
 ```

-Some toaster implementations have addition hints that can be passed.
+Some toaster implementations have additional hints that can be passed.
 For example, to resize icons or images in the SWT implementation, you
 would do the following.

 ```java